Proven Wrong. Blog #441.

 I wanted to know what I was doing wrong and what I needed to work on, so I asked Jesus through prayer.
 I am here to tell you, don’t ask that question unless you are prepared for the answer.
-For the last several weeks, I have had no shortage of lessons learned and things to improve.
+Over the last several weeks, I have had no shortage of lessons learned and areas for improvement.

 He introduced me to how many things I say that don’t need to be discussed.
 Not only are they unnecessary, but they don’t contribute to the conversation in a productive manner.

 What he showed me was how easy it is to add conversation to justify what needs no justification.
-I could hear myself say something to justify the topic of conversation, but in my head, I clearly understood that the comment was unnecessary.
+I could hear myself saying something to justify the topic of conversation, but in my head, I knew the comment was unnecessary.
 It wasn’t bad or wrong, just overkill, nothing needed to be said.

 Here is the bigger problem.
 Not only did I say it once, but I repeated the comment a few days later.
 It didn’t need to be said, and I clearly was aware of the possibility of it happening again.
 In my mind, I knew it was coming, and I still proceeded to make the comment.